pritamn11/Cloud-Store/SEED.md

 print(superuser)
 ```

-# need to do migration and connect db to postgresql
+# database setup sucessfully and runserver also working